abhishekmagajikondi/Fog-Detection-and-Alerting-System-in-ADAS/README.md

 Credits:

-This project was developed by [Your Name/Organization].
+This project was developed by [Abhishek Magajikondi].
 Special thanks to the contributors for their efforts in implementing the SVM classifier, VGG16 model, and Arduino integration.